lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ```

-6. VehicleAttribs.enabled() is false, just pass through the input frames:
+6. If VehicleAttribs.enabled() is false, then the input frames are just passed through :

 ```Cpp
 			} else {